-Whether you see yourself serving Spanish-speaking communities, traveling internationally for work opportunities, or pursuing graduate research or ministry programs, our Spanish major equips you to use your toolset immediately in professional roles and to pursue further education to teach and research using the Spanish language in teaching, health, communication, or seminary.
+Whether you see yourself serving Spanish-speaking communities, traveling internationally for work opportunities, or pursuing graduate training, our Spanish major equips you to use your toolset immediately in professional roles and to pursue further education to teach and research using the Spanish language to teach, communicate and research using the Spanish language.

 Career and Salary Outcomes